BestDosage

 Red light therapy face masks have become the hottest skincare device category since jade rollers.
 Everyone from Kourtney Kardashian to your dermatologist seems to have an opinion.
 As a chemist, I have questions about power density, wavelength accuracy, and dose — the three things that determine whether a device actually works.

-The Science: What LED Masks Need to Do
+What Do LED Masks Need to Do to Work?

 For a red light therapy mask to produce real results, it needs to deliver: